Bad Habits? I definitely have more than enough of those. Unhealthy thinking? Unfortunately, yes. I struggle with that, too.

 And yet according to You Are Not Your Brain, a new book by Jeffrey Schwartz and Rebecca Gladding about learning how to finally breaking the habits that frustrate each of us, willpower isn’t enough.
 Instead, they reintroduce a 4-step solution to achieve better control of our thoughts and actions.

 As I’ve been reading this new book, I have also realized that I can use these principles in the motherhood, too.
-I had a nice conversation with Chloe the other day about our brains telling us to do things that we shouldn’t do, and that we don’t actually have to do them and talked to her about the first couple steps.
+I had a nice conversation with one of my daughters the other day about our brains telling us to do things that we shouldn’t do.
+We talked about how we don’t actually have to do those things and I introduced the first couple steps.
 And she got it.

 I am excited about using these steps in my own life, and if you are interested in learning about them and using them in your life, I do have one copy to give away.
 Just comment here and tell me one of the bad habits you’d like to see eliminated from your life.